Marykate Loper: Club career

-Team Boca Blast

-McGuire registered for the 2023 NWSL Draft but was ultimately not selected.
+Loper registered for the 2023 NWSL Draft but was ultimately not selected.
 She then joined Team Boca Blast in the amateur Women's Premier Soccer League.
-McGuire scored 5 goals and registered 1 assist for the Floridan club in her single season of play.
+Loper scored 5 goals and registered 1 assist for the Floridan club in her single season of play.
 Boca Blast did not return to the WPSL in 2024.

-Lexington SC

-On June 17, 2024, McGuire signed a contract with Lexington SC ahead of the inaugural USL Super League season.
+On June 17, 2024, Loper signed a contract with Lexington SC ahead of the inaugural USL Super League season.
 She scored her first Super League goal in Lexington's home stadium debut, which was a 3–2 defeat to Tampa Bay Sun FC.
-In October and November, McGuire had a run of scoring 3 goals within 6 games, bringing her total goal tally to 4 going into the league's mid-season break.
+In October and November, Loper had a run of scoring 3 goals within 6 games, bringing her total goal tally to 4 going into the league's mid-season break.
 She totaled 19 appearances (11 starts) with Lexington before departing from the club at the end of the season.

 International career

-In 2013, McGuire received her first youth international call-up, joining the United States U-14 team for a training camp in Carson, California.
+In 2013, Loper received her first youth international call-up, joining the United States U-14 team for a training camp in Carson, California.
 She later received call-ups to U-16 and U-18 camps in 2015 and 2017, respectively.

+Coaching career

+In March 2026, Loper joined the coaching staff of the Charleston Cougars women's soccer team as an assistant coach.